fvall/fvall.github.io/content/2021-01-31-flash-dashboard-1.md

 1. Create the skeleton of our project :skull:
 2. Pump in the market data and create a chart :bar_chart:
-3. Make our dashboard look cool by adding some reactivity :sunglasses:
+3. Make our dashboard look cool by making it interactive :sunglasses:

 Please note, this is **_not_** a tutorial series on Flask itself.
 I am assuming the reader to have some familiarity with Flask.
 If you have no idea what Flask is or have little experience with Flask, I would suggest having a look at this tutorial series by [Hackes and Slackers](https://hackersandslackers.com/series/build-flask-apps/).
 This is one of my favourite tutorials about Flask.